Steve Irwin (rugby league): Career

 While attending St. Lukes Anglican School, Irwin played for the Australian Schoolboys team in 2000.

-Irwin, affectionately nicknamed "Croc" after the late "Crocodile Hunter" of the same name, made a remarkable rise to first grade football in just 5 years.
+Irwin, affectionately nicknamed "Croc" after the late "Crocodile Hunter" of the same name, made a remarkable rise to first grade football in just five years.
 He spent much of his youth playing soccer before picking up Rugby League in 1997 at the age of 14.

-He moved to the Canberra Raiders.

 In 2010, it was revealed that Irwin was playing for Bundaberg in The Queensland competition.

 Controversy

 On 18 May 2007, Irwin was with his teammate Todd Carney when Carney decided to drive in Irwin's ute, despite Carney having been disqualified from driving at the time.
 Police began to pursue the vehicle in a high-speed chase through the back streets of the Canberra suburb of Bruce.
 After turning into a dead-end street, Carney stopped the car and fled the scene on foot, leaving Irwin in the passenger seat.
 Irwin told police Carney was the driver.

-Controversially, the Raiders club sacked Irwin over the incident (who was not charged with any offenses), but retained Carney.
+Controversially, the Canberra club sacked Irwin over the incident (who was not charged with any offences), but retained Carney.

 On 24 June 2007, Irwin lashed out at the Canberra Raiders club during a stinging interview in the Sunday Mail newspaper.
-He blamed the Raiders for ruining his career and his reputation.
+He blamed Canberra for ruining his career and his reputation.